muratk5n/thirdwave/en/README.md

 ---

-Some say time to get out of the market is when the cabbie driver asks you about stocks.
+Some say time to get out of the market is when the cabbie driver gives you tips on stocks.
 We can replace that with 'when landlords buy bitcoin with rent deposits'.

 ---